PSO Autopilot Manual

 1. Ensure a valid Player Controller exists.
 The Boot Loader requires a local player controller to create widgets.

 2. If using a custom LoadingScreenClass, verify it's a valid Widget Blueprint that compiles without errors.
+The setup wizard's default editable widget should live at /Game/PSOAutopilot/WBP_PSOAutopilotLoadingScreen.

 3. Check the output log for LogPSOAutopilot messages—the Boot Loader logs whether widget creation succeeded or failed.